vletoux/GidsApplet/README.md

 ## General requirements

+* Card requirements
   * Java Card version 2.2.1 or above (see the list of [tested cards](https://www.mysmartlogon.com/generic-identity-device-specification-gids-smart-card/tested-cards/))
   * Implementation of the "requestObjectDeletion()"-mechanism of the Java Card API is recommended to be able to properly delete files.
+* Requirements to use the card
-* Windows 7 SP1 / 2008 R2 or later for the minidriver ; OpenSC for pkcs11
+  * Windows 7 SP1 / 2008 R2 or later for the "minidriver"
+  * OpenSC (any platform) for pkcs11

 ## Download